Parmesan Baked Chicken NuggetsJump to Recipe

 Betsy used to have a serious McDonald’s addiction.
-Of course, I find most things at McDonald’s to be pretty horrible.
-So it’s been my goal over the last few years to bring her back from the dark side.
-I’ve done my part over the years by promising to make anything that McDonald’s would make whenever she gets the craving.
-The idea of course is to prove that it’s not that hard to make their food and also it’s a whole lot better when it’s homemade.
+I find most things at McDonald’s to be pretty horrible.
+So it’s been my goal over the last decade to bring her back from the dark side.
+This Baked Chicken Nuggets recipe is my best effort to easily improve on the fast food version without busting out the deep fryer!

 2) Whisk eggs with milk to form an egg wash.

 3) Trim off fat from chicken and cut the chicken into bite-sized pieces.

 4) Toss chicken in flour to dust it and dry it out.
 Then dredge each piece in the egg mixture and finally the breading mixture.
 Make sure to really press on the breading so it sticks well.

 5) Lay all the nuggets in a baking dish and drizzle melted butter over the nuggets.

 6) Bake these at 425 degrees F. for about 25 minutes, turning them halfway through.

 7) Serve finished nuggets with ketchup, honey mustard, or BBQ sauce.